 Even better, you can enter your ZIP Code and see what’s available in your neighborhood.

-It’s Not All About The Purchase Cost
+It’s Not All About the Purchase Cost

 Now that we’ve taken a look at all the different ways to enjoy financial incentives for purchasing a solar system, you’ll see that the situation isn’t just about how to get free solar panels from the government.